Altinity/clickhouse-grafana/README.md

 If some additional complexity is needed - just copy raw sql into textarea and make according changes.
 Remember that macros are still available to use.

 There are some limits in function use because of poor query analysis:
-* Both Date:Col and DateTime:col must be set in Query Builder
+* Column:Date and Column:DateTime or Column:TimeStamp must be set in Query Builder
 * Query must begins from function name
 * Only one function can be used per query